Home Travel in ColombiaTraveling in Colombia: 6 tips to really get to know the country

 2. Get off the beaten path

-I am often asked if traveling in Colombia off the beaten path is actually safe.
-Apparently, there are many travelers who only visit the highlights because it might be unsafe in other places.
-Not at all necessary: off the beaten path in Colombia is not more unsafe than the highlights.
+I’m often asked if traveling off the beaten path in Colombia is actually safe.
+Apparently, many travelers only visit the highlights because they think it might be unsafe elsewhere.
+There’s no need for that at all: going off the beaten path in Colombia isn’t any less safe than visiting the highlights.
 Far from it.
 After all, where there are more tourists there are often more pickpockets and people know better how to get money out of you.

 It is helpful to know, however, that not all areas are safe.
 Read more about safety in Colombia here.

-Traveling off the beaten path in Colombia is not at all difficult and often very easy to combine with the highlights.
-For example, from Villa de Leyva don’t go straight to Barichara, but make a stop at Lago de Tota.
+Traveling off the beaten path in Colombia isn’t difficult at all and is often very easy to combine with the highlights.
+For example, instead of going straight from Villa de Leyva to Barichara, make a stop at Lago de Tota.
 It’s just on the route.

 Just like Honda: from there, buses go to destinations all over the country.
 Or, for example, go paragliding in Sopó instead of in Medellín or San Gil.
 You can also have a great time for two or three weeks in Cundinamarca, Boyacá and Santander.
 Almost everyone skips the places outside the highlights, even though it is so beautiful and fun.
 Check out travel itineraries Colombia off the beaten path here.